dipscodes/pokedex/README.md

 ## Assumptions

-### I have seperated search, listing and bookmark pages in a SPA.
+### I have separated search, listing and bookmark pages in a SPA.